TotallyInformation/node-red-contrib-uibuilder/README.md

 It includes many helper features that can reduce or eliminate the need to write code for building data-driven web applications and user interfaces integrated with Node-RED.

 > [!NOTE]
-> UIBUILDER triggers a couple of quality warnings in the [Flows scorecard entry](https://flows.nodered.org/node/node-red-contrib-uibuilder/scorecard).
+> UIBUILDER triggers a quality warning in the [Flows scorecard entry](https://flows.nodered.org/node/node-red-contrib-uibuilder/scorecard).
 >
 > "Number of Dependencies" is >6 - this is due to the large number of features in UIBUILDER and is expected.
-Even so, v7 only has 9 dependencies.
+Even so, v7 only has 7 dependencies.
+1 more is due to be removed in a future release.
->
-> "Dependencies use latest versions" is due to the use of `execa`, since the author stopped supporting CommonJS modules, trying to force everyone else to do the same but this isn't feasible with Node-RED.
-We are actively trying to eliminate this annoying package.

 ## Installation